Elective Course Offerings

 (Physical Education credit) PPS11

-Physical Education classes are designed to use sports to engage students in exercise to increase their overall fitness, core strength, speed and flexibility.
+Physical Education classes are designed to use sports to engage students in exercises to increase their overall fitness, core strength, speed, and flexibility.

 (Physical Education credit) PGS11

 Want to get in shape?
 In Weight Training, students learn how to use calisthenics, free weights and weight machines to work out safely.

 This class is a study in many genres of dance, including jazz, tap, and hip hop, and will incorporate techniques ranging from classical ballet to modern.
 Students can also expect to dance history, dance criticism and viewing, as well as improvisation and choreography.
 This course culminates in a mandatory performance.

 This course is designed for students who are interested in CHALLENGING THEMSELVES physically.
 Participants will develop their agility, speed, skill strength and endurance through training and conditioning related to sports and fitness areas.